 With the cloud services and digital workplace capabilities of a cloud-based intranet instantaneously accessible, company information, project updates, and other company data may be quickly shared with remote working personnel.
 This helps most organizations run more smoothly and productively, which in turn increases employee engagement.

 No, an intranet is not a private cloud.
 An intranet is an internal network of a company, while a private cloud is a form of cloud computing where company data and cloud services are hosted on the company’s own servers.

-Organisations create virtual servers and virtual storage space for business applications, analytics, the company website, and the apps and services needed to support a business intranet using a private cloud.
-This allows the organisation to make internal IT systems available that would not otherwise be accessible to the public via an internet connection.
+Organizations create virtual servers and virtual storage space for business applications, analytics, the company website, and the apps and services needed to support a business intranet using a private cloud.
+This allows the organization to make internal IT systems available that would not otherwise be accessible to the public via an Internet connection.